Jaskowicz1/fdr-remake/README.md

 - `allow_achievements` is either `true` or `false`.
 If true (default), messages will be prefixed with `<server>:`.
 If false, messages will look tidier.
 - `console_log_path` should be pointing to a log file created by adding `--console-log=<path>` to your server's arguments.
 Whatever path you give to that, set `console_log_path` to that.
 - `admin_role` is the ID of a role that is allowed to execute the `/command <any_factorio_command>` command in Discord.

+## Contributing

+If you're wanting to contribute to this project, you should follow these steps below to make sure you can test your changes.

+First, Install D++ on your system.
+If you're on **Linux/UNIX**, refer to [this page](https://dpp.dev/installing.html) to find out how you can install D++ for your OS.
+If you're on **Windows**, you need to install `dpp` from `VCPKG`.
+You can follow [this page](https://dpp.dev/install-vcpkg.html) for more information.

+Once that's done, fork the project and clone your fork!

+Once you've cloned your fork, make a new branch and then commit/push your changes to that new branch.
+Once you're done, make a pull request!